gordonbrander/spellcaster/README.md

+# Tendril

 The lightest FRP signals library.

-- Less than 4kb of vanilla JavaScript enabling efficient reactive UI.
+- Less than 4kb
 - Fine-grained reactivity and automatic dependency tracking.
-- Vanilla JavaScript: No compile step.
+- Vanilla JavaScript.
+No compile step.
 Types provided by JSDoc.
-Just import and go.

 ## Introduction